JohnnyHoaang/mqtt-client-app/README.md

        - carlton <-- to be used by teacher
     - Enter username and password of the MQTT client
     - All sensors will start and send data to the MQTT server
-      - Can stop all sendors by entering f
+      - Can stop all sensors by entering f
 4. Exit - will exit the app

 ### Teachers user credentials